mas-bandwidth/gafferongames/content/post/spring_physics.md

 <pre>    <strong>F</strong> = -k<strong>x</strong> -b<strong>v</strong></pre>

 Where x is the vector difference between the current target point and the attachment point on the object, and v is the point velocity at the attachment point on the object.
 The important thing is that this velocity v being the point velocity means that it incorporates both the linear motion of the object plus any velocity at the attachment point due to angular velocity.
-As was shown in the <a href="http://www.gafferongames.com/game-physics/physics-in-3d">previous article</a> we can calculate this point velocity at follows:
+As was shown in the previous article we can calculate this point velocity at follows:

 <pre>    <strong>v</strong><sub>point</sub> = <strong>v</strong><sub>linear</sub> + <strong>v</strong><sub>angular</sub> <em>cross</em> (<strong>p</strong> - <strong>x</strong>)</pre>